What is a Rucksack?

 What to Look for in a Rucksack

 If you’re in the market for an upgraded backpack that’s tough enough to handle heavy gear, bad weather and being stuffed with heavy weights, then you’ll love the heavy-duty backpacks from Pelican.
 Here are some of the great features built into each one.

 - Durability.
 If it’s not durable, it might as well be a regular old backpack!
 Look for high-denier nylon (ours are made of 1000-denier nylon), as this indicates a high-weight ballistic fabric that can handle being tossed around and won’t rip or tear.
 Minor details like high-quality YKK zippers also indicate a durable pack.

 - Water-resistance.
 Whether you’re going whitewater rafting or get caught in the rain on your way to class, a water-resistant or watertight pack can help keep your gear and tech protected.
-If you intend to routinely take it in wet environments, consider grabbing one that has been IP (ingress protection) tested, like our U100 Urban Backpack that’s tested for performance at three feet underwater for 30 minutes.
+If you intend to routinely take it in wet environments, consider grabbing one that has been IP (ingress protection) tested.
 You’ll also want to look for one that is O-ring gasket sealed.

 - Impact-protected.
 If you plan to take your pack camping, hiking, hunting, fishing or through any airport security checkpoint, you want to make sure it’s protected against drops.
 Look for styles with impact-protected compartments, a crushproof structure and built-in padding to keep your fragile cargo safe and sound.